Rachid-Koucha/crtn/README.md

 ## <a name="Download"></a>3 Download

 The source code is available on github.
-Use the following command to download it:
+Use the following command to clone it:
 ```
 $ git clone https://github.com/Rachid-Koucha/crtn.git
 ```